salawee/About-me/README.md

 ---

-### 📚 **Featured Projects**

-- **Fuel Consumption Forecasting for U.S. Electricity Generation**: [Repository Link](https://github.com/salawee/Fuel-Consumption-Forecasting-for-U.S.-Electricity-Generation)
-- **Predictive Analytics for Early Detection of Diabetes**: [Repository Link](https://github.com/salawee/CDC-Diabetes-Health-Indicators)

----

 Thank you for visiting my portfolio!
-If you'd like to get in touch, feel free to connect via GitHub or LinkedIn.
+If you'd like to connect, feel free to reach out via GitHub or LinkedIn.
 Let's collaborate to make data-driven insights a powerful tool for solving today's challenges.